Complimentary Webinar – On Demand

 Identifying Commercial Use Vehicles Hiding in Plain Sight

 You wrote the Ford 350 truck policy for personal use, but the policyholder has added a ladder rack and signage, telltale signs that the vehicle may be used for commercial use.
 Personal policies that should be written as commercial policies have reached epidemic levels on carriers’ personal line books, and the losses add up fast, around $1000 annually per policy.
 While the industry estimates up to 2% of your book is written as personal use when it should be commercial, studies show those numbers are much higher with annual premium losses in the millions.

-In this upcoming webinar, you’ll learn about new data that enables carriers like you how to spot commercial use at underwriting and renewals so that you can avoid the premium loss.
+In this on-demand webinar, you’ll learn about new data that enables carriers like you how to spot commercial use at underwriting and renewals so that you can avoid the premium loss.

 CEOs, C-Level Execs VP Underwriting, VP Product, Chief Actuary, Underwriting Managers